mgilmore42/EC503-Project/README.md

 ## Downloading the data

 All data is stored on Kaggle and can be downloaded using the Kaggle API.
-Simply ensure you have the [Kaggle API key](https://www.kaggle.com/docs/api#authentication) is downloaded and stored in the`~/.kaggle/` directory.
+Simply ensure your [Kaggle API key](https://www.kaggle.com/docs/api#authentication) is downloaded and stored in the `~/.kaggle/` directory.
 Then, run the following commands:

 ```bash
 python main.py download
 ```

+This generates the `data/` directory and downloads the data into it.